reeesh96/dropdown-module/README.md

 They are marked with the following comments:
 `TO CUSTOMIZE FIRST DROPDOWN, EDIT HERE!` and
-`TO CUSTOMIZE SECOND DROPDOWN, EDIT HERE!`
+`TO CUSTOMIZE SECOND DROPDOWN, EDIT HERE!`.

+You can reference the `API / Component Props` section on the main page about details on customization